adamparker75/Ref_Report/README.md

 5. As a referee, I want to edit my reports, so I can change any details that may be incorrect.

-6. As a referee, I want to delete my reports, so I can only keep the reports that haven't been submitted to the league.
+6. As a referee, I want to delete my reports, so I can remove any that are no longer relevant.

 7. As an administrator, I want to view all users reports, so I can moderate what has been submitted.